angystallone/ProbShakemaps/README.md

 --------------------------------

 Jacopo Selva coded the `GetStatistics` tool; Louise Cordrie authored the `SeisEnsMan` tool and tested `ProbShakemap` on the INGV-Bologna ADA cluster.
 I thank Valentino Lauciani for testing and developing the INGV Shakemap Docker and Licia Faenza for testing ProbShakemap.
+I also thank Michele Proietto (@https://github.com/miproietto) for assisting us in building the Docker image on the HPC cluster using Singularity.

 Citation
 --------